On This Page

 Park Size: 266,180 hectares

 - Motorized vehicles are not permitted within this park for the protection of the very sensitive landscapes, plants and animals of the area.

 - Any visitors wishing to fish/angle in BC Parks on the Highway 37 corridor should strongly consider obtaining a BC Freshwater Fishing Licence while they have access to internet and a printer, there are very limited opportunities to obtain a fishing licence on the Highway 37 corridor.

-- Summer is short at Mount Edziza Provincial Park, where snow lingers year-round on Mount Edziza itself.
+Summer is short at Mount Edziza Provincial Park, where snow lingers year-round on Mount Edziza itself.
 Although temperatures may hit the 30°C range in mid-summer during the day, it can drop below freezing that same night.
 Snow and freezing rain are possible any day of the year.
 Generally, weather suitable for backpacking occurs between July 1 and September 15.
 Be prepared for adverse weather conditions that can include white-outs and high winds.
-Be sure to build a weather factor into your trip plans.
+Be sure to factor weather into your trip plans.

-- This is an isolated wilderness area with no supplies of any kind and visitors are very much on their own.
+This is an isolated wilderness area with no facilities and visitors are very much on their own.
 Suitable clothing offering protection from wind, cold and rain are essential, as well as equipment for outdoor living.
-Travellers should be equipped with a compass and topographic maps (see above) for the routes they plan to travel.
+Travelers should be equipped with a compass and topographic maps (see above) for the routes they plan to travel.
 It should be noted, however, that on the plateau, magnetic properties in the rocks may affect the accuracy of your compass.

 Stay on the trail